 - The bank prepares one loan agreement for $ 50,000.00

-- The three (3) persons sign on the loan document
+- All three (3) parties sign on the loan document

 Each one of these persons is jointly and severally responsible for the repayment of the total amount of $ 50,000.00

-- The bank records only one mortgage signed by the three persons
+- The bank records show only one mortgage signed by the three persons

 Should one of the joint owners deceases, his testamentary succession does not inherit the boat.
 The surviving joint owners remain the only owners of the shares they were owning with the late.
 This is called the “Right of Survivorship”.

 The boat is owned by blocks of person(s).
 Each block of person(s) owns a number of shares smaller than 64.
 The total of the shares owned by all the blocks equal to 64.
-The number of shares owned must be an integer; there is no fractional shares.
+The number of shares owned must be an integer number of shares (fractional shares are not accepted).

 Block A: Peter owns 30 shares